I’m a big fan of getting as much hands-on control as possible when I’m programming and running lights.

 High End Hog 4

-While we don’t have a video yet, here is Martin’s article on how to connect OSC with M-PC and M-Series Consoles.
+While we don’t have a video yet, here is M-PC’s article on how to connect OSC with M-PC and M-Series Consoles.

 Like Our Free Content?